Get Assessment Centre Preparation Exercises for Your Success!

-Role-Plays and ScenariosYou may be asked to take part in a role-playing exercise where you are given a briefing pack and asked to play a part which is related to the future position you are applying for.
-The setup might include a few "actors" in the scene involving a day-to-day dilemma, placing you as the decision maker who is expected to cope with the dilemma and offer solutions.
-The assessors are looking for your individual skills, as well as your verbal communication and planning skills.
-JobTestPrep offers live, one-to-one Assessment Centre sessions in which role plays and group activities are simulated by professional assessors and psychologists.
-Read more about our live assessment centre practice.
+Role Plays and ScenariosYou may be asked to take part in a role-playing exercise for which you are given a briefing pack and asked to play a part that is related to the position you are applying for.
+The setup might include a few "actors" and involve a day-to-day dilemma, placing you as the decision maker who is expected to cope with the dilemma and offer solutions.
+The assessors are looking for your individual skills, as well as your verbal communication and planning abilities.

-InterviewsInterviews are a crucial part of the selection process.
+Assessment Centre InterviewsInterviews are a crucial part of the selection process.
 In some cases, the assessment day includes more than one interview.
-The interviews are conducted by hired assessors, members of the recruitment team and/or by a senior member of the team/department you will be joining.
-Good interview performance can change the overall impression you make, and even cover for other areas in which you have demonstrated low performance.
-It is highly important to follow some basic guidelines and internalise recommended courses of action.
-Learn more about types of interviews and interview questions in our interview preparation section.
+These are conducted by hired assessors, members of the recruitment team, and/or by a senior member of the department you seek to join.
+A good interview performance can change the overall impression you make and even cover for other areas in which you have demonstrated a low performance.

 How to Prepare for an Assessment Centre We know that preparing for an assessment centre is both a step into the unknown and also very stressful.
 JobTestPrep has prepared hundreds, if not thousands, of candidates for their assessment centres.
 By choosing our services, you are giving yourself the best chance of success.
 We look forward to assisting you in preparing for your job application.

 Free Psychometric TestsFree Situational JudgementIn-tray Exercise ExampleFree Verbal Reasoning